ZappaBoy/domo/README.md

 This can be very useful to create other script and automation of the routines in your house.
 This idea was born for personal use only.
 Enjoy.

+## Acknowledgments
+This script uses other libraries and tools made by others.
+Please say thanks to the creators of those tools.

 ## Install

 First of all install dependencies (assuming you are using python3):